ucan-wg/awake/README.md

 ### 3.2.1 Temporary DID

-Since this message is sent entirely in the clear, the Requestor MUST generate a fresh 2048-bit [RSA-OAEP](https://datatracker.ietf.org/doc/html/rfc3447) key pair per AWAKE initialization attempt, and MUST use this as a temporary identity until a secure channel is established in Step 4 (FIXME).
+Since this message is sent entirely in the clear, the Requestor MUST generate a fresh P-256 key pair per AWAKE initialization attempt.
+This key MUST be used as the first step in the ECDH Double Ratchet.

 This key pair MUST be referenced as a [`did:key`](https://w3c-ccg.github.io/did-method-key/) in the payload.

 This "temporary DID", and MUST only be used for key exchange.
 This RSA key pair MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
 It is RECOMMENDED that the private key be non-extractable when possible, such as via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey).